lukaszmadrzynski/Website-Update/content/pages/ecotours/lijiang-old-town-ecotour.md

       color: text-dark
     subtitle: A Cultural Journey Through Lijiang’s Historic Heart
     text: >+
-      Embark on a captivating ecotour that immerses you in the rich heritage and vibrant culture of Naxi ethnic group.
+      Embark on a captivating private ecotour that immerses you in the rich heritage and vibrant culture of Naxi ethnic group.
 Begin your journey with a convenient pick-up, followed by visits to historical sites and serene parks that showcase the region’s biodiveristy and cultural significance.
       Stroll through lively streets filled with local crafts and flavors, while exploring architectural gems that reflect the unique traditions of the Naxi people.
 This experience beautifully intertwines history, culture, and nature, offering an unforgettable glimpse into one of China’s most